Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Additional details

 The cumulant is an automorphism of $\mathcal P_{\text{st}}$ \cite{delfosseSpacetime2023}; for $F,G \in \mathcal P_{\text{st}}$, it obeys $\overrightarrow{FG} = \overrightarrow{F}\overrightarrow{G}$.
 For a general $F \in \mathcal P_{\text{st}}$ that acts as $F_\tau \in \mathcal P_{\text{ph}}$ at each half-integer time $\tau$---that is, $F = \prod_{\tau=0.5}^{T-0.5} [F_{\tau}]_{,\tau}$---we thus have

 The cumulant defines the stabilizers and logical operators of the spacetime code, as we shall describe now.

 For a Pauli measurement $M_\xi\in\mathcal P_\text{ph}$ that occurs at $t_\xi$ in the circuit, let $o(M_\xi)$ be its measurement outcome when the circuit is executed in the absence of errors.
 Depending on the circuit, this outcome may either be a deterministic value---that is, $M_\xi$ always gives the same outcome because the system is in its eigenstate when measured---or non-deterministic.
-If individual outcomes are non-deterministic, their product may still be deterministic if the product of the associated $M_\xi$ is an eigenoperator.
+If an outcome is non-deterministic, the product of multiple outcomes may still be deterministic if the product of the associated $M_\xi$ is an eigenoperator.
 For a set of measurement indices $\Xi_k = \{\xi\}$, if the product $\mathcal O_k = \prod_{\xi \in \Xi_k} o(M_\xi)$ is deterministic, observing a different outcome indicates that an error occurred in the support of $\{M_\xi\}$.
 We use this property to define the stabilizers of the spacetime code,

 where

 The multiplication by $\mathcal O_k$ ensures that the eigenvalue of $S_k$ is $+1$ in the absence of errors, and the cumulant ensures that $S_k$ anticommutes with all errors that would change the outcome of the measurements in $M_{(k)}$.